Delhi violence: Umar Khalid questioned again for over four hours

 Khalid has also written to the Delhi Police Commissioner SN Shrivastava alleging that the Special Cell investigators were putting pressure on his acquaintances to implicate him in the case.

-In a four-page letter dated September 1, Khalid claimed an acquaintance met him on August 29 and told him that the Special Cell officers drew a prepared statement, which claimed that Khalid had proposed a “chakka jaam in Delhi” at the “opportune moment”.
+In a four-page letter, dated September 1, Khalid said an acquaintance met him on August 29 and told him that the Special Cell officers drew a prepared statement, which claimed that Khalid had proposed a “chakka jaam in Delhi” at the “opportune moment”.
 The police asked the acquaintance to sign it, he added.

 “A meeting took place on December 26, 2019 at Indian Social Institute Lodhi Road.
-Jamia Coordination Committee, JNU, DU students and members of UAH (United Against Hate) were present there,” Khalid quoted the police pre-drafted statement as saying.
-“I got to know that in different Muslim majority regions like Shaheen Bagh… protests have to be set up.
+Jamia Coordination Committee, JNU, DU students and members of UAH [United Against Hate] were present there,” Khalid quoted the police pre-drafted statement as saying.
+“I got to know that in different Muslim majority regions like Shaheen Bagh...protests have to be set up.
 And in these protests, women and children will be involved so that police are unable to take action.
 Umar Khalid said that at the opportune moment, we will organise a chakka jam in Delhi so that the Government is forced to withdraw this law [CAA].”

-Khalid added that when the the acquaintance said he had no knowledge of these claims, he was threatened of himself being implicated in the violence and arrested under the UAPA.
+Khalid added that when the acquaintance said he had no knowledge of these claims, he was threatened with being implicated in the violence and arrested under the UAPA.
 Following this, the acquaintance agreed to sign the statement.

-“They (officers) brought another form, which looked like an arrest memo with UAPA written over it,” Khalid wrote.
+“They [officers] brought another form, which looked like an arrest memo with UAPA written over it,” Khalid wrote.
 “Showing him [the acquaintance] this form, they told him that he had to make a choice – he could either comply and go ahead with the pre-drafted statement without any deletions or he could sign the other form.
 He felt compelled to go ahead with the statement.”

-Khalid also refuted the police’s claim that they have obtained a confession from Hussain, where he allegedly says that Khalid Saifi arranged a meeting between them at the PFI office at Shaheen Bagh on January 8.
+Khalid also refuted the police’s claim that they have obtained a confession from Hussain, where he allegedly says that Saifi arranged a meeting between them at the PFI office at Shaheen Bagh on January 8.
 “This is absolutely false,” he added.
 “I have never met Hussain or been to the PFI office.
 When I was questioned by Cell on July 31, I was not even asked a single question about meeting Hussain.”